BDC Hamburger Icon

 Types of bills of materials

 There are many types of BOMs, some of which fulfill unique or specific needs in particular industries.
-Here are the most common types of BOMs:
+Here are the most common types of BOMs.

-Engineering bill of materials (EBOM)
+Engineering BOMs (EBOM)

 An EBOM defines the product as designed, meaning it lists numerous items, components, subassemblies and overall parts needed for a product.
 For instance, a printed circuit board designed by engineers lists the resistors, capacitors and chips needed to assemble the board.
 Engineers use electronic design automation to streamline the creation of their EBOMs.

-Sales bill of materials (SBOM)
+Sales BOMs (SBOM)

 Unlike other kinds of bills of materials, an SBOM outlines the details of the finished product before the production and engineering teams assemble it.
 Not only do the components appear as separate items, but the finished product is listed as a separate item on the SBOM document for the client.

-Manufacturing bill of materials (MBOM)
+Manufacturing BOMs (MBOM)

 An MBOM constitutes the assemblies and parts required to create a business’s final product.
-This document usually contains detailed information about ordering parts and building the product, and that information is passed on to the subsequent departments involved in a product’s building phase.
+This document usually contains detailed information about ordering parts and building the product and that information is passed on to the subsequent departments involved in a product’s building phase.
 The key to these kinds of BOMs is accuracy.

-Configurable bill of materials (CBOM)
+Configurable BOMs (CBOM)

 A CBOM is used in industrial and heavy manufacturing industries across the world.
 It zeroes in on a customer’s specific requirements for components that will be needed to design an item, manufacture it and pass it along to the next department in the product-building pipeline.

-Production bill of materials (PBOM)
+Production BOMs (PBOM)

 A PBOM lays out what will be the bedrock for a customer’s product order.
 Prices, quantities, descriptions and associated units of measurement are all laid out in a PBOM.
-This helps the production teams keep track of the raw materials that they will then transform into finished products for the next building stage.
+This helps the production teams keep track of the right materials that they will then transform into finished products for the next building stage.

-Assembly bill of materials (ABOM)
+Assembly BOMs (ABOM)

 An ABOM shows which items are listed to sell versus to store for building.
 Like an SBOM, an ABOM lists sales items.
 However, an ABOM does not list the finished product.
 An ABOM can be single- or multilevel, depending on the product demands.